GreenMan891/GreenMan891/README.md

 - 👋 Hi, I’m @GreenMan891
 - 👀 Game Dev
-- 🌱 Currently in my final year of University studying Computer Science
+- 🌱 As of June 2025, I graduated with a Degree in Computer Science
-- 📫 You can contact me on twitter with the same @ as here.
+- 📫 You can contact me on twitter and bluesky with the same @ as here.